Riggstadt/PROIECT_1_ETTI/README.md

 ## Notes and useful sources
 A more complete selection of resources can be found  <a href="https://github.com/Riggstadt/PROIECT_1_ETTI/blob/main/DOCUMENTATION/DOCUMENTATIE_P1_SERS_N18_RONCEA_TEODOR_VIRGIL_431C.pdf">here</a>, in the full report on the design process considerations.

+[NEW] I've added a presentation of the project (mandatory for finalizing the subject matter).
+The showcase summarizes the design considerations and lessons learned.
+You can find it <a href="https://github.com/Riggstadt/PROIECT_1_ETTI/blob/main/DOCUMENTATION/PREZENTARE_SERS_N18_RONCEA_TEODOR_431C.pptx">here</a>.